 Learn about the 45 Types of Carrots

 Celery (Apium graveolens) is a marshland plant in the family Apiaceae that has been cultivated as a vegetable since antiquity.
-It has a long fibrous stalk tapering into leaves.
-Depending on the cultivar, its stalks, leaves, or hypocotyl are eaten and used in cooking.
+Its long fibrous stalk taper into leaves.
+Depending on the cultivar, the stalks, leaves, or hypocotyl are eaten and used in cooking.

-Closely related to parsley, fennel, anise, caraway, and carrots, it has been around for over 3,000 years.
-The Romans considered celery an aphrodisiac and fed it to their horses before chariot races for extra speed and energy.
+Celery, closely related to parsley, fennel, anise, caraway, and carrots, has been around for over 3,000 years.
+The Romans considered it an aphrodisiac and fed it to their horses before chariot races for extra speed and energy.

 There are two types of celery: Pascal and leaf celery.
 Pascal, typically found in supermarkets, has thick, crunchy stalks.
 Leaf, also known as cutting celery or Chinese celery, has thinner, more delicate stalks and leaves.